Celebrating Women In Life Science on International Women’s Day

 Our Lab Heroes of 2018

-We had so many incredible female scientists nominated for our Lab Heroes Awards 2018, all of which you can view here.
+We had so many incredible female scientists nominated for our Lab Heroes Awards 2018.
 It was tough to choose from so many phenomenal nominations, and we couldn’t write this post without shouting out to all of you!
 We were delighted to name Elisabeth Paul as one of our runners up, and Dr Enitome Bafor as our overall winner.

 In her nomination for Elisabeth, Leah Mayo from CSAN, Linköping University, Sweden said: “Her scientific contributions to the lab cannot be understated.
 However, perhaps more importantly, some of her greatest contributions are those that extend beyond the daily workings of the lab.
 She is the first to welcome new students and lab members, always making sure they feel acclimated as quickly as possible.
 She encourages all lab members to join social events outside the lab, often hosting or organizing events herself.
 Moreover, she ensures that we all celebrate the small victories, such as finishing a study or submitting a manuscript.
 The daily pressures of science can definitely be tiresome, but Elisabeth's contributions, both scientifically and socially, have made our lab a better place.
 She absolutely deserves to be recognized as a Lab Hero.
 We are grateful to have worked alongside her and are all excited to see how her career develops during her PhD and beyond.”